-The number of adults with deferrals or exemptions not related to the age of their children was 22% lower in November 2022 than in November 2021.
+The number of adults with deferrals or exemptions not related to the age of their children was 7% higher in February 2023 than in February 2022.
 Prior to COVID-19, the percent of adults with deferrals and exemptions peaked at 35.5% in June 2018.
 That peak was related to increased need for mental health and substance abuse treatment services (see pages 72-73).
-The 16.9% of adults with exemptions or deferrals in November 2022 is the lowest since December 1999, early in WorkFirst program history.
+The 16.1% of adults with exemptions or deferrals in February 2023 is the lowest percent since December 1999, early in WorkFirst program history.
 Use of other deferrals and exemptions dropped during the COVID-19 exemption period.
 Adults were assessed for reengagement from COVID exemptions between September and December 2021.
 The use of the other deferral and exemption codes has increased as a result.
-Use of most deferral and exemption codes remains below pre-pandemic levels.
-The Resolution of Homelessness (XH) is the exception whose use has increased beyond pre-pandemic levels.
+Use of most deferral and exemption codes has increased as a result.
+Use of most deferral and exemption whose use has increased beyond pre-pandemic levels.